inovex/attractify/docs/README.md

 Each of the individual commands requires a config file containing the connection details for the databases as well as for the Kafka broker.

-For the commands `server`, `cron` and `consumer` the config file is simply written directly after the command name.
+For the commands `server`, `cron` and `consumer` the config file is simply written directly after the command name as described above.
 For the Attractify command the config file is specified via a commandline argument `--config config.json`.

 There are two config files in the repo: